mkonda/mkonda.github.io/_posts/2021-08-06-art-seirpinski-carpets.md

 Anyway, this is just an intro post about one of the early efforts.
 I started by looking at fractals, because different kinds of fractals are cool, right!
 One simple one is a Sierpinski Carpet.
+Which, BTW, is my LinkedIn image header background.

 ## Sierpinski Carpet